success81/Synthetic_NLP_Data_Generation_Paper/README.md

 ## CRISP-DM

+The CRISP-DM planning document for this project can be found here

 Purpose:
 The purpose of this project is to explore the possibility of generating synthetic data to improve classification models.